SiebenCorgie/ori-engine/README.md

 The engine should be safe because of two major points.
  1. it uses Rust which is "safe" by design
- 2. it uses Vulkano for interacting with Vulkan, which will be safe as well in the future
+ 2. it uses Vulkano for interaction with Vulkan, which will be safe as well in the future

 ### Graphical target